eddiegaoo/Apt-Serve/README.md

-# Serving_Framework
+# Apt-Serve
+Code repository for the SIGMOD 25 paper: "Apt-Serve: Adaptive Request Scheduling on Hybrid Cache for Scalable LLM Inference Serving".
-The proposed serving framework is built on top of vLLM (release version: 0.5.0 post1). <br>
+Apt-Serve is a serving framework prototype implemented on top of vLLM (release version: 0.5.0 post1). <br>
 All the adds-on by the framework are located in the folder `additional_designs`.

 ## Getting Started